Find answers to some of the most common questions about University Facilities response to COVID-19 below.

 What is the University doing to reduce the risk of spreading the virus that causes COVID-19?

-University Facilities will procure and distribute cleaning products and personal protective equipment (PPE), including disposable face coverings to those that are unprepared when they arrive on campus and shields, hand sanitizer,disinfecting wipes, and plexiglass barriers; will procure and install general/educational signage,will reposition furniture and install markers to assure social distancing in facilities; and will help ensure that all members of the campus community are well-informed about facilities use and enlisted in helping to keep campus spaces clean.
+University Facilities will procure and distribute cleaning products and personal protective equipment (PPE), in accordance with CDC guidelines and will help ensure that all members of the campus community are well-informed about facilities use and enlisted in helping to keep campus spaces clean.

 What extra steps is the University putting in place for cleaning and disinfection?